iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 ### If you are currently on the Team plan

-To change the number of seats in your team, go to the `Plan and billing` section within Team settings.
+To change the number of seats in your team, go to the `Plan and billing` section within [team settings].
 Then, within the `Current plan` card, click on `Change seats`.
 Then, select the desired number of seats.

 - **If you are increasing the number of seats**, you will have to pay for the